 - The Chopper Bunch from Wheelie And The Chopper Bunch.

 - Lawson was often seen with a gang of fellow fifth-graders: Cheay, Jocko, Buster, Chucko Kowalski, and Koreo.

-- Before Lawson, the same gang was led by Chucko Kowalski, but he seems to have been replaced by Lawson.
-Though he still appears with the gang in some episodes, but he rarely speaks anymore.
+- Before Lawson was introduced, the same gang was led by Chucko Kowalski, but his role ended up being replaced by Lawson.
+Though he still appears with the gang, he no longer leads and also rarely speaks anymore.

 - Conrad Mundy, Greg Skeens, Sue Bob Murphy, Kurst the Worst, and Lazy Kid also count, though they only rarely take an aggressive role towards the main characters.